u16052642/thrive_erp_documentation/documentation-16.0/content/legal/terms/partnership.rst

 termination minimum 30 days before the end of the Term to the other party.

-3 Access to Odoo Enterprise Edition
+3 Access to Thrive Bureau ERP Enterprise Edition
 ===================================

 3.1 Project platform access
 ---------------------------
-To help PARTNER promote Odoo Enterprise Edition, ODOO grants PARTNER access to its project code repository for all "Odoo Enterprise Edition" Apps, under the terms set forth in :ref:`appendix_p_a` and the conditions restricted under this Agreement.
+To help PARTNER promote Thrive Bureau ERP Enterprise Edition, Thrive Bureau ERP grants PARTNER access to its project code repository for all "Thrive Bureau ERP Enterprise Edition" Apps, under the terms set forth in :ref:`appendix_p_a` and the conditions restricted under this Agreement.

-In addition, ODOO grants PARTNER free access to the ODOO.SH platform for testing and development purposes.
+In addition, Thrive Bureau ERP grants PARTNER free access to the Thrive Bureau ERP.SH platform for testing and development purposes.

 .. _restrictions:

 3.2 Restrictions
 ----------------
-PARTNER commits to keeping confidentiality of the source code of Odoo Enterprise Edition Apps within its staff.
-Access to the source code of Odoo Enterprise Edition for customers is governed by the Odoo Enterprise Subscription Agreement.
+PARTNER commits to keeping confidentiality of the source code of Thrive Bureau ERP Enterprise Edition Apps within its staff.
+Access to the source code of Thrive Bureau ERP Enterprise Edition for customers is governed by the Thrive Bureau ERP Enterprise Subscription Agreement.
-PARTNER agrees to NOT redistribute this code to third parties without the written permission of ODOO.
+PARTNER agrees to NOT redistribute this code to third parties without the written permission of Thrive Bureau ERP.

-PARTNER commits to not offer services on Odoo Enterprise Edition to customers who are not covered by an Odoo Enterprise subscription, even during the implementation phase.
+PARTNER commits to not offer services on Thrive Bureau ERP Enterprise Edition to customers who are not covered by an Thrive Bureau ERP Enterprise subscription, even during the implementation phase.

-Notwithstanding the above, PARTNER commits to wholly preserve the integrity of the Odoo Enterprise Edition code that is required to verify the validity of usage of Odoo Enterprise Edition and to collect statistics that are needed for that purpose.
+Notwithstanding the above, PARTNER commits to wholly preserve the integrity of the Thrive Bureau ERP Enterprise Edition code that is required to verify the validity of usage of Thrive Bureau ERP Enterprise Edition and to collect statistics that are needed for that purpose.

-PARTNER is not allowed to block, restrict or limit in any way the customer's access and use of the Odoo Enterprise Edition License, without prior consultation and written authorisation from ODOO.
+PARTNER is not allowed to block, restrict or limit in any way the customer's access and use of the Thrive Bureau ERP Enterprise Edition License, without prior consultation and written authorisation from Thrive Bureau ERP.

 4 Partnership Services